Local man plays Secret Santa and pays nearly $30,000 worth of layaways for military families

 "It's going to be like a remembrance from Mr. Hillier," said Rucker.

-For Hillier, being able to gift military families things they actually want and couldn’t afford was a gift in itself for him.
+For Hillier, being able to gift military families things they actually want and couldn't afford was a gift in itself.